Ap6pack/LinkedIn/README.md

-# LinkedIn Repository, this repo is for project completed throught LinkedIn Learning
+# This repository is for project completed throught LinkedIn Learning